ianfnelson/blog.iannelson.uk/content/posts/1998-10-02-bridge-of-orchy.md

 ---
 Day Five &#8211; Beinn Dorain (3,530ft, 1,076m), Beinn An Dothaidh (3,287 ft, 1,002m)

 More rain.
 Can you spot a pattern, dear reader?
 So we sped over to the western highlands and bagged a couple of munros near Bridge of Orchy, close to our rendezvous with Bruce.
-I actually quite enjoyed myself, but don&#8217;t tell anybody&#8230;<figure class="kg-card kg-image-card">
+I actually quite enjoyed myself, but don’t tell anybody&#8230;<figure class="kg-card kg-image-card">

 <img decoding="async" src="https://blog.iannelson.uk/wp-content/uploads/2023/08/2013_03_04_22_23_07.jpg" class="kg-image" alt loading="lazy" /> </figure> <figure class="kg-card kg-gallery-card kg-width-wide">